How to Ask for Money from Your Boyfriend

 You don’t have to be over-the-top in your praise, but a simple thank you so much—that means a lot of coming from you should suffice.

 If you’re in a relationship, and you need money, it can be hard to talk about.
 But figuring out exactly what you need—and why—is an important first step.
-If your partner wants to help but has no idea how, help him by explaining where you are and what your expenses are like.
+If your partner wants to help but has no idea how, help him by explaining where you are and your expenses.

-Then, tell him what he can do that would really make a difference.
-Saying something like I need $1,000 to make my car payment is more actionable than saying you always take me out to dinner at expensive restaurants.
+Then, tell him what he can do that would make a difference.
+Saying that I need $1,000 to make my car payment is more actionable than saying you always take me out to dinner at expensive restaurants.

 If you’re asking for short-term help with rent because you lost your job and have savings set aside for emergencies, then there’s no shame in telling him that his support will only last three months until things get better financially.